bmuschko/gradle-clover-plugin/README.md

 location is `.clover/coverage.db.snapshot`.
 * `includeTasks`: A list of task names, allows to explicitly specify which test tasks should be introspected and used to gather coverage information - useful if there are more than one `Test` tasks in a project.
 * `excludeTasks`: A list of task names, allows to exclude test tasks from introspection and gathering coverage information - useful if there are more than one `Test` tasks in a project.
+* `historyDir`: The location to write the Clover history database (defaults to `.clover/history`).
+* `classpath.plusConfigurations`: The configurations whose files are to be added as classpath entries.

 Within `clover` you can define [coverage contexts](http://confluence.atlassian.com/display/CLOVER/Using+Coverage+Contexts) in a closure named `contexts`.
 There are two types of coverage contexts: statement contexts and method contexts.
 You can